soarnpro/soarn.pro/README.md

 # [soarn.pro](soarn.pro)

 There is a lot going on here.
-Mainly, a bunch of subdomains.~~, I'll add a list soon.~~
+Mainly, a bunch of subdomains~~, I'll add a list soon~~.

 ## [s.soarn.pro](s.soarn.pro)